adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-5.md

 This is the same form as the circuit in figure 5.1.
 Looking at this circuit, we see that there will be $n$ single qubit Hadamard gates applied.
 Each of those Hadamard gates will involve $2 (2^n)$ arithmetic operations.
 Then there will also be up to $n-1$ controlled $R$ gates for each qubit.
 Since these operations are diagonal, they can be combined with the matrix for a neighboring Hadamard gate without increasing the number of non-zero entries in the matrix.
 The SWAP gate will also have $2^n$ arithmetic operations.
 Therefore, the circuit as a whole has $2n2^n + 2^n$ arithmetic operations, which is $\Theta(n2^n)$.

 Since the circuit in figure 5.1 has the same matrix representation as the classical Fourier transform in equation 5.1, the equation can be factored in the same way.
-When performing the calculation in this factored form, the classical Fourier transform can be done in $\Theta(n2^n)$.
+When performing the calculation in this factored form, the classical Fourier transform can be done in $\Theta(n2^n)$ arithmetic operations.

 </details>